kaweendras/aws_lambda_cdk/README.md

-# Serverless Message Handeling Backend with CDK
+# Serverless Message Handling Backend with CDK
 This repository contains AWS Lambda functions that are written in Node.js (TypeScript).

 ## Infrastructure Deployment